saraahawi/LT-Explainable-AI/README.md

 # A lightning talk about explainable AI for Misk DSI 2022-01
-## This repo ccontains a demonstration and slides in pdf format
+## This repo contains a demonstration and slides in pdf format

 ## References: